-Water related sports have seen a phenomenal rise in the last few years.
+Water related sports have seen a phenomenal rise in the last few years, especially around Port Vila and the nearby offshore islands of Efate and Santo.
 Such activities have resulted in beaches often being used for the disposal of various types of waste (plastics, food, cigarettes, bottles, etc.).
-Daily fishing practices such as the use of dynamites, dragging of fishing nets, overfishing and over exploitation of marine resources have destroyed coral reefs and led to the loss of marine life.
+Daily fishing practices such as dragging of fishing nets, overfishing and over exploitation of marine resources have destroyed coral reefs and led to the loss of marine life.
+Consequently, Vanuatu become one of the first countries in the world to implement a ban on single use plastic bags, straws, and polystyrene food containers in 2018.
+To avoid these and ensure sustainable use of the ocean resources, a "blue economy" is an approach that looks at the economy of the sea, and essentially highlights the sustainable: